jetstack/kube-oidc-proxy/docs/watch_file_reload.md

 current connections will take place.
 This behaviour is based on periodic polling of target file mod times.

+Once all connections have been shutdown, kube-oidc-proxy with terminate.
+Note that if multiple instances of kube-oidc-proxy are watching the same files then they will all terminate at similar times.

 To enable files for watching, append a comma separated list of file paths to the following flag: